4KMong/D2RTooltipEditor/README.md

 - copy Unicode as actual glyphs or as Unicode escape strings.

 These options affect clipboard output only; they do not rewrite the document merely by changing the copy settings.

+## Project Status

+TooltipEditor was created through **vibe coding with the help of ChatGPT**.

+There are currently **no plans to add support for additional languages or to introduce major new features**.
+The program includes an in-app **Help** section with more detailed explanations of individual tools and behavior.

+## Modification and Redistribution

+You are free to modify and redistribute this work in any form as long as it is **not used for commercial purposes**.
+Please credit the original author and clearly state the source.

 ## Requirements